Israeli Elite Force

-Israeli Elite Force (iEF) is a hacktivism group founded two days before OpIsrael on April 5, 2013, that is responsible for multiple high-profile computer attacks and large scale online vandalism.
+Israeli Elite Force (iEF) is a hacktivist group founded two days before OpIsrael on April 5, 2013, that is responsible for multiple high-profile computer attacks and large scale online vandalism.
 Targets include ISPs, domain registrars, commercial websites, educational institutions, and government agencies.
-The group's core members are: mitziyahu, Buddhax, amenefus, bl4z3, r3str1ct3d, Mute, Cyb3rS74r, Oshrio, Aph3x, xxtr, Kavim, md5c, Cpt|Sparrow, gal-, gr1sha, nyxman and TheGodOfHell.
+The group's core members are: mitziyahu, Buddhax, amenefus, bl4z3, r3str1ct3d, Mute, Cyb3rS74r, Oshrio, Aph3x, xxtr, Kavim, md5c, prefix, Cpt|Sparrow, gal-, gr1sha, nyxman and TheGodOfHell.

 Views

 The group is led by Mitziyahu, naming himself co-ordinator, instead of leader.
 Stating in interviews for The Daily Beast, Israeli Channel 2 News, and more, that the mission of the iEF is to regain the Israeli citizen confidence of their hackers.

 OpIsrael Opposition

 OpIsrael was a coordinated cyberattack by anti-Israel groups and individuals against websites they perceived as Israeli, chiefly through denial-of-service attacks.
 Timed for 7 April 2013, the eve of Holocaust Remembrance Day, its stated goal was to "erase Israel from the internet".
 Israeli Elite Force had an early start forming two days prior to the attack, taking down websites.